lagrassom/elite1022024wave2/README.md

     - Takes advantage of img elements to pull an image of the pokemon from the web
     - This web app is very ugly, the HTML/Javascript is bad, and I will not apologize for that

-I'm not going to win any awards for UI/UX with this, but I'm a data engineer so I'm going for function over form.
+I'm not going to win any awards for UI/UX with this, but I'm a data engineer so I will not be spending more time on front end code than necessary.

 # Installation Instructions